eirikeg1/safe-ssh-server-setup/README.md

 # safe-ssh-setup

-A terminal TUI wizard that hardens your SSH server step by step.
-Designed to make it safe to expose SSH on your home network.
+A terminal TUI wizard that guides you through setting up a SSH server with security measures.
+Can be used to easily set up SSH safely on your home network.

 ## Features